 POLK COUNTY at SHELBY

 Notes: First-year Polk County coach Jamie Thompson’s initiation may not be pleasant.
 Defending NCHSAA 2-A champion Shelby returns nine starters from its 2013 team, including seniors R.J.
 George (3,243 yards and 32 touchdowns with 16 interceptions) and Garrion Addison (114 tackles, 28 for losses).
 George is the South Mountain Conference’s preseason player of the year.
 The Wolverines hope to counter with a pair of former All-WHC selections — senior lineman D.J.
 Twitty and senior fullback/linebacker Jordan Smith.
 Polk County strung together 11 consecutive winning seasons with five conference titles under former coach Bruce Ollis, who is now at T.L.
 Hanna (S.C.).

 Last year: Hayesville beat Towns County, 20-0.

 Notes: Has the corner truly been turned at Hayesville?
 Last fall, Yellow Jackets like junior Jacob Matheson (69 tackles) and senior Adam Crisp (60) helped construct the Clay County school’s best football season (6-8) in six years.
-Tyler Leek (36 receptions for 430 yards and three touchdowns) is the team’s top returning receiver, but is also listed as a quarterback on this year’s roster.
+Tyler Leek (36 receptions for 430 yards and three touchdowns) is the team’s top returning receiver, but he is also listed as a quarterback on this year’s roster.
 Former Cherokee/Franklin coach Mitch Myers is now in charge at Hayesville, having ended a 17-year sabbatical from the profession.
-His former players include ex-NFL running back Shawn Bryson.
+His former players include former NFL running back Shawn Bryson.
 Bryson was inducted into the Franklin hall of fame in 2012.

 Pick: Hayesville by 7.